 In conversation with Iris Skrami

 It was about time to develop Renoon – the first sustainable fashion app in which you can browse through truly sustainable brands.
-It creates the possibility of shopping without guilt – something Skrami couldn’t experience anymore.
-“I can’t stop buying and enjoying clothes, but at the same time I’ve always felt sustainability deep in my heart.
+It allows shopping without guilt – something Skrami couldn’t experience anymore.
+“I can’t stop buying and enjoying clothes, but at the same time, I’ve always felt sustainability deep in my heart.
 That’s a big conflict going on inside of me.”
 Renoon was about to change her life tremendously: “I’ve had a pretty normal life, studying business, starting a career in big multinationals like Nike and Calvin Klein – until I decided to start Renoon.”

 Chief sustainability officer

-“Sustainability has always been a part of me in ways I can and cannot explain”, Skrami elaborates.
-“Ever since I was little I felt like the world around was telling me something.
+“Sustainability has always been a part of me in ways I can and cannot explain,” Skrami elaborates.
+“Ever since I was little, I felt like the world was telling me something.
 It might just be me making it up because I hated having allergies.
-But for some reason, I felt like my city childhood had a cost.
-Polluted cities; my milk, dust allergies, and so on.
+But for some reason, I felt my childhood in a city had a cost—polluted cities, my milk, dust allergies, and so on.
 Recently, I even discovered that I once told my dad that I wanted to become the chief sustainability officer as an adult.
 That didn’t exist.
-Years passed by and I started to seriously rethink some of the habits I grew up with.
-Starting with food.
+Years passed, and I started to rethink some of the habits I grew up with seriously.
+I was starting with food.
 Then I asked myself: what am I wearing?
-At that time I was already in the fashion industry and researching what sustainable fashion meant, but I made the connection to my personal behavior only after a bit.
+At that time, I was already in the fashion industry and researching what sustainable fashion meant, but I made the connection to my behavior only after a bit.
 That’s how strong fast fashion was stuck with me.
-Yes, because, I have to admit, I have been the biggest fast fashion addict until I was 24.
-That was such a huge part of me because that’s how I could feed my passion for trends and fashion in my early twenties.”
-But things have changed since her awareness for sustainability grew.
-During the search for a sustainable, black dress, the idea for Renoon came up.
+Yes, because I have to admit, I have been the biggest fast fashion addict until I was 24.
+That was a huge part of me because that’s how I could feed my passion for trends and fashion in my early twenties.”
+But things have changed since her awareness of sustainability grew.
+During the search for a sustainable black dress, the idea for Renoon came up.

 Start of Renoon